fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/time-series-multivariate-chart-net.md

 {% embed_ftChart online-sales-multi-variate %}

-The data for the above chart is shown in the table below:
+The sample data for the above chart is shown in the table below:

 | Order Date | Sales   | Quantity | Shipping Cost |
 | ---------- | ------- | -------- | ------------- |